ProcursusTeam/procursus-wiki/docs/Building-on-FreeBSD.md

         curl -LO "https://gist.githubusercontent.com/asdfugil/71cdfca5aa1bc0d59de06518cd1c530c/raw/37429856ec922063f86e60693bce4027d56aab96/procursus-utils-fbsd.sh" | bash

-    It's recommended that you add this script to your shells' config file, so that it's sourced on every enviorment on login.
+    It's recommended that you add this script to your shells' config file, so that it's sourced on every environment on login.

         echo "source procursus-utils-fbsd.sh" > ~/.profile

-    Then, reload your shell or reload your shell's config file.
+    Then, reopen your shell or reload your shell's config file.

         source ~/.profile